dsteinkopf/zabbix-server-mysql-no-fping6/README.md

 * fping6 renamed to fping6.hide to make in invisible to zabbix.
 So zabbix won't try ipv6. - Without this patch I got some problems with ping-checks (e.g. wrong paket loss values).
 * Install packages snmp and snmp-mibs-downloader.
 (Had to add multiverse repos to do so.)
+* Install package freeradius-utils to be able to implement scripts checking a radius server